The Wordrobe’s editor Sophie Ritchie heads to the Cotswolds for a stay of stylish serenity at the boutique Calcot & Spa

 Those in need of a city escape and a break from crowds, traffic and unruly noise should mecca here immediately – it’s a private world of mellowed luxury.

-It’s a little surprising, therefore, that Calcot Manor is also entirely family-friendly.
+It’s a little surprising, therefore, that Calcot & Spa is also entirely family-friendly.
 Wellies for every foot size flank the reception and little people roam freely.
 Far from feeling like a country crèche however, the hotel retains a refined atmosphere – although guests can book a room in the main house if adults-only is preferred.

 With a blend of rustic elements combined with contemporary furnishings, book The Tetbury, an enormous deluxe family suite nestled outside the main building for something both spacious and secluded.